s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 This also means that, if `consumer` only requires the first few elements of the list to compute the result, `producer` does not produce unneeded results.

-Laziness even allows us to express infinite streams, which can be helpful in some cases.
+Laziness even allows us to express infinite streams, which can be helpful.
 As an example, an infinite list of ones is defined with the help of the list constructor `(:) :: a -> [a] -> [a]`, which prepends a value to a list, as